Beresta: Birch Bark Crafts

 Learn more about traditional birch bark crafts

-shemogodskaya birch carved canister
+shemogodskaya birch carved round canister

-Shoes woven from birch bark (lapti)
+shoes woven from birch bark hanging against a wood wall

-birch bark canister painted with floral design
+several birch bark canisters painted with floral and bird motifs

-Painted birch bark canister
+Painted birch bark canisters, licensed through Adobe Stock

 Goldstein, Darra.
 "Organic Containers."
 Russian Life Vol. 53 No. 3, May/June 2010.